 Hydrangea seemannii (Seemann's hydrangea) is a member of the Hydrangeaceae family.
 This climber exhibits a climbing growth habit and is characterized by its evergreen foliage.
-It has a hardiness rating of hardy – average winter (-10 to -5ºc), and is hardy through most of the uk apart from inland valleys, at altitude and central / northerly locations. may suffer foliage damage and stem dieback in harsh winters in cold gardens. plants in pots are more vulnerable. .
+It has a hardiness rating of hardy – average winter (-10 to -5ºc) and is hardy through most of the UK apart from inland valleys, at altitude and central / northerly locations.
+May suffer foliage damage and stem dieback in harsh winters in cold gardens.
+Plants in pots are more vulnerable.

 | Seasonal colour |